AalaaIbrahim/Automotive_Bootcamp/Tasks/Sprint-2/03-LCS/README.md

 An app to find the size of the longest streak of consecutive numbers in an iteger array that the user enters.

- -Copy the test cases straight from the "TestCases.txt" file for simplicity.
+-Use the LCS(T).exe for testing (just the code in a loop) -Copy the test cases straight from the "TestCases.txt" file for simplicity.